Continuous integration (CI)

 Integrating

-With that being said, the following examples can be referenced for setting up moon and its CI
+The following examples can be referenced for setting up moon and its CI workflow in popular

 - GitHub